dsconnelly/willow/README.md

 positional arguments:
-  data-dir    Directory where training and test datasets are saved. model-dir   Directory where trained model will be saved.
-The hyphen-separated prefix of the directory name will be used to determine the kind of model.
-If
+  data-dir    Directory where training and test datasets are saved. model-dir   Directory where the trained model will be saved.
+The prefix of separated by a hyphen, is used to determine the kind of model.
+If the prefix is one of `'mubofo'` or `'random'`, then the
-              the prefix is one of 'mubofo', 'random', or 'xgboost', then the appropriate kind of forest will be trained; otherwise, a neural network will be trained and the prefix should be the name of a class defined in -architectures.py.
+              appropriate kind of forest will be trained; otherwise, a neural network will be trained and the prefix should be the name of a class defined in `networks.py`.

-optional arguments:
+options:
   -h, --help  show this help message and exit
 ```